top of page

 Conversion upon a Qualified Financing.
 In the event that the Company issues and sells shares of its capital stock to investors (the “Investors”) on or before the date of the repayment in full of this Note in an arms-length equity financing resulting in gross proceeds to the Company of at least $250,000 (excluding the conversion of this Note or convertible securities issued for capital raising purposes (e.g., Simple Agreements for Future Equity)) (a “Qualified Financing”), then the outstanding principal balance of this Note and any unpaid accrued interest shall automatically convert in whole without any further action by the Holder into such shares sold in the Qualified Financing at a conversion price equal to the lesser of (i) 80% of the price paid per share for such shares by the Investors, or (ii) the price (the “Cap Conversion Price”) equal to the quotient of $3,000,000 divided by the total number of outstanding shares of the Company immediately prior to the Qualified Financing calculated on a fully diluted basis (assuming conversion of all convertible securities and exercise of all outstanding options, warrants, phantom stock, stock appreciation rights, and other rights to acquire capital stock of the Company, including any shares reserved and available for future grant under any equity incentive or similar plan of the Company, and/or any equity incentive or similar plan to be created or increased in connection with the Qualified Financing, but excluding shares issuable upon the conversion of the Note(s) or any other current or future convertible debt or equity instruments issued for capital raising purposes (e.g., Simple Agreements for Future Equity)).

 For startup founders, these instruments should not include the bolded provision above, as it significantly impacts the valuation cap denominator in ways you may not have expected at issuance of the convertible instrument.
-Instead, a startup founder friendly way to structure the document is something like this:
+Instead, a founder-friendly way to structure the document is something like this:

 Conversion upon a Qualified Financing.
 In the event that the Company issues and sells shares of its capital stock to investors (the “Investors”) on or before the date of the repayment in full of this Note in an arms-length equity financing resulting in gross proceeds to the Company of at least $250,000 (excluding the conversion of this Note or convertible securities issued for capital raising purposes (e.g., Simple Agreements for Future Equity)) (a “Qualified Financing”), then the outstanding principal balance of this Note and any unpaid accrued interest shall automatically convert in whole without any further action by the Holder into such shares sold in the Qualified Financing at a conversion price equal to the lesser of (i) 80% of the price paid per share for such shares by the Investors, or (ii) the price (the “Cap Conversion Price”) equal to the quotient of $3,000,000 divided by the total number of outstanding shares of the Company immediately prior to the Qualified Financing calculated on a fully diluted basis (assuming conversion of all convertible securities and exercise of all outstanding options, warrants, phantom stock, stock appreciation rights, and other rights to acquire capital stock of the Company, but excluding shares issuable upon the conversion of the Note(s) or any other current or future convertible debt or equity instruments issued for capital raising purposes (e.g., Simple Agreements for Future Equity)).

-Y Combinator’s new Simple Agreement for Future Equity (SAFE)
+Y Combinator’s Simple Agreement for Future Equity (SAFE)

 This methodology strikes a balance between the two scenarios above, in cases where option pools associated with financings are captured in the conversion calculation by the SAFE.
 Typically a convertible instrument will utilize the size of option pool prior to any increase in connection with a financing, rendering this language inapplicable, but there are some financing formulations where pools increased in connection with financings would be implicated, and in those cases this serves as a great protection to founders.